Repression of basic freedoms is the norm for the Cuba’s regime. Political police and

 - General information materials outlining the consequences of repressive actions aimed at Cuban citizens on behalf of the Cuban government.
 By informing these repressors of the non-transferable and non-expiring legal accountability of their actions, we aim at discouraging them from carrying out repressive orders from their superiors.

 - Publicity kits to distribute pamphlets & photos revealing the activities of repressive perpetrators right in their own communities.

 - Public postings of perpetrators and their crimes against Cuban citizens on the free and open worldwide web.

-FHRC’s Repressors program has already made a significant contribution to changing
+FHRC’s Repressors program is making a significant contribution to changing the

 Violent National Repressors Identified

 Export Repressors Identified

 White Coat Repressors Identified

 Religious Freedom Repressors Identifiedd